Senior Lecturer in Law

 Our teaching includes a variety of methods underpinned by active learning.
 This ranges from lectures, tutorials, workshops, online learning, self-directed or collaborative study, experiential and problem-based learning.
 You, as the student, are at the heart of what we do.
-Through your participation, you will engage with your peers and lectures in an interactive setting whereby you can critically engage with the syllabus.
+Through your participation on the LLB Law Degree, you will engage with your peers and lecturers in an interactive setting whereby you can critically engage with the syllabus.

-You can expect to put in 200 hours of work on each module that you study.
+You can expect to put in 200 hours of work on each module that you study throughout the LLB (Hons) Law Degree.
 You will normally have two hours of contact time, which could be online or face to face, per week with your tutor for each module.

-As a student on the LLB Law Accelerated degree you will have the opportunity to use our on-campus facilities, study areas, and services.
+As a LLB Law degree student you will have access to the University of Northampton’s on-campus study areas, facilities, and services.